Classroom Organization That Builds Community (Not Just a Pretty Room)

 How will students easily access this?

-Those questions transformed my classroom from a well-managed space into a shared community.
+Those two questions transformed my classroom from well-managed to shared and student-owned.

 The Philosophy Behind Classroom Organization That Works